 How is the Cafcass Positive co-Parenting Programme associated with the Child Impact Assessment Framework?

 The Child Impact Assessment Framework and the Cafcass Positive co-Parenting Programme are different practice developments.
 Use of the framework helps practitioners to identify cases which might benefit from the Cafcass Positive co-Parenting Programme.
 The Harmful Conflict Guide directs practitioners to consider the intervention when there are indicators of harmful conflict in a case and both parents are open to working with professionals as part of the intervention to help improve the situation.

 Can my case be a part of the Cafcass Positive co-Parenting Programme?

-Please ask the FCA allocated to your case to see whether your case would be suitable for the pilot.
+Please ask the FCA allocated to your case to see whether your case would be suitable for the programme.